-Abstract-In this paper We elaborate all criteria required to create a system capable of transporting messages unobserved through public networks.
+In this paper I elaborate all criteria required to create a system capable of transporting messages unobserved through public networks.
 This is done by collecting all requirements based on the assumed capabilities of the participants.
 Sending unobservable messages is much harder as generally assumed.
 It involves a lot of parameters such as "acceptance" or "trust" which are commonly overlooked because of the technical approach most authors prefer.
-Using a holistic view to the topic we collect all requirements for such a system and categorise them.
-We furthermore describe why certain systems may not be considered unobservable at any time by definition.
+Using a holistic view to the topic I collect all requirements for such a system and categorise them.
+I furthermore describe why certain systems may not be considered unobservable at any time by definition.

-Index Terms-Data privac cy, Message systems, Security A
+Index Terms Data privacy, Message systems, Security